 Tip #2: The way you handled the challenge should be positive.

-I worked in a neighbourhood where a majority of the people were uneducated.
+I worked in a neighborhood where a majority of the people were uneducated.
 Therefore, I had a really hard time getting across to them.
 However, I handled them patiently and asked lots of questions, ensuring they understood what I was putting across.

 5. Describe Your Daily Routine As A Personal Banker